mdeutsch86/stocks/README.md

 # stocks
-stocks provides a simple class for playing around with stock data and python
+stocks provides a simple class for playing around with stock data in python